Zilliqa/zilliqa-developer/docs/zilevm/protocol/protocol-interwork.md

 They consist of precompiles to call Scilla from EVM (either replacing or retaining the `sender`), and a precompile to read a fairly restricted subset of Scilla state from EVM.

+!!! info

+    This documentation is being prepared - please check back in a couple of days.